TRaSH-Guides/Guides/CONTRIBUTING.md

 ### File Naming

 > [!CAUTION]
-> JSON file names are always written in lowercase: spaces are replaced by dashes, the `+` sign is replaced by `plus`, and no spaces or special characters exist except for a dash. :bangbang:
+> JSON file names are always written in lowercase.
+Spaces must be replaced by dashes, `plus` should be used instead of the `+` symbol, and no spaces or special characters should be used except for dashes. :bangbang:

 ### Hashcode